MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-reporting-options-overview.md

 Depending on the role and the need of the user in an organization, one of these methods might be more appropriate than the other.
 For example, a CFO might prefer Power BI to get a high-level overview of the business performance and trends, while an accountant might prefer report objects to get detailed information on transactions and balances.
 A sales manager might prefer Excel to create forecasts and budgets based on historical data.

-Power BI reports allows you to create interactive dashboards and data stories based on [!INCLUDE [prod_short](includes/prod_short.md)] data.
+Power BI reports allow you to create interactive dashboards and data stories based on [!INCLUDE [prod_short](includes/prod_short.md)] data.
 They require a new security model and a data refresh to get the latest data.
 They aren't suitable for pivoting data, but they offer slices, KPIs, and visuals to explore and communicate the data.
 And they also allow you to share the data with others.

-Data analysis on lists and queries are very suitable for ad-hoc analysis because users can easily slice and dice the dataset to their needs.
-They can define multiple analysis tab definitions on the same dataset and share these definitions with co-workers.
+Data analysis on lists and queries are suitable for ad-hoc analysis because users can easily slice and dice the dataset to their needs.
+They can define multiple analysis tab definitions on the same dataset and share these definitions with coworkers.
 With the *data analysis* feature, data never leaves [!INCLUDE [prod_short](includes/prod_short.md)], so the security model is preserved and the "reports" are always showing live data.

 Reports based on report objects are the native reports in [!INCLUDE [prod_short](includes/prod_short.md)] that respect the security model, work on live data, allow you to pivot data, and share data with others.
 These reports also have a request page that lets you specify filters and options before running the report.
 With Excel layouts, you can use the familiar features of Excel to design and present the data.
 Reports respect the security model, allow you to pivot data, and share data with others.
 Additionally, they offer slicers and visuals to enhance the report.

-The illustration and table below show how the different technology options presented in this article map to the different personas and their analytics scenarios.
+The following illustration and table show how the different technology options presented in this article map to the different personas and their analytics scenarios.

 :::image type="content" source="media/analytics-personas-scenarios-tools.svg" alt-text="Illustration of how different technologies map to different analytics needs for different personas." lightbox="media/analytics-personas-scenarios-tools.svg":::